In this article I’ll be looking at how to trade on technical triangle patterns. First we need to look at triangle patterns and atypical formations.

 You can use atypical cases to predict reversals in trend.
 See the examples below and Figures 7 and 8 for examples.

-A symmetric triangle marks a consolidation period where the market isn’t driving in any preferred direction.
+A symmetrical triangle marks a consolidation period where the market isn’t driving in any preferred direction.
 The bulls and bears are evenly matched.
+Data shows these chart patterns to have slightly better than even odds at predicting a continuation (see results).

 They often form near or exactly at a trend top or trend bottom.
 This is why it’s important to take note of them when they appear.
 Unlike averaging filters, a triangle pattern can capture a great deal of information on the state of the market during that interval.